gucci-ninja/Soft-Eng-Lecture-Notes/4B/4C03/README.md

 - one entitiy, provide multiple doors (sockets) to handle mulitple inputs
 - demultiplexing at receiver: user header to deilver recieved segments
 - also sends port number of client in the msg so server can reply back

+## Day 8 - Jan 22, 2020

+### Sequence of Execution
+- run proxy server
+    - check if it's accepting connections on some port
+- run client
+- enter command at client: `ftp ftp.cdc.gov`
+    - harcode proxy server port

+#### Commands to implement
+- list is given
+    - USER, PASS, PWD, CWD, HELP

+### Tunnel Vision
+- encapsultion ftp commands inside http

+###  UDP Segment Header
+- checksum (16 bit number) based on content of msg
+- during deliverry, if a certain bit is flipped, the checksum computed will be different
+- reciever can recover from this

+### Principles of Reliable Data Transfer
+- network layer provides no reliability